 - The inability to reliably keep up with obligations

-It is important for friends and family to be aware of the signs that someone is snorting Adderall.
-If you are concerned that a loved one is addicted to Adderall, it may be a good time to learn more about the drug detox and rehab programs offered by Granite Recovery Center.
+Friends and family need to be aware of the signs that someone is snorting Adderall.
+If you are concerned that a loved one is addicted to Adderall, it may be an excellent time to learn more about the drug detox and rehab programs offered by Granite Recovery Center.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 The Dangers of Adderall Overdose

 When Adderall is crushed, the time-released mechanism is bypassed.
 This means that the entire amount of drug is sent into the bloodstream at once.
-The brain can become overwhelmed by this surge of Adderall, and the brain may not be able to break down the drug.
+The brain can become overwhelmed by this surge of Adderall, and the brain may not break down the drug.

 Adderall Withdrawal Symptoms

 Withdrawal symptoms are not the same as side effects.
 Withdrawal happens only after you stop taking the drug.
-If a person has misused Adderall for a considerable amount of time, he or she may suffer from the following withdrawal symptoms:
+If a person has misused Adderall for a considerable amount of time, they may suffer from the following withdrawal symptoms:

 - Changes in mood

 Symptoms of Adderall withdrawal can make a person seem like they are hungover or drunk.
 The longer a person has abused Adderall, the more their brain and body have depended on it.
 This could make breaking free from the substance more difficult.